paddysplace/paddysblog-v3/_drafts/things-i-wish-i-knew-before-i-started-running.md

 4. **Strength Training**

 I thought all I needed to do was run.
 Increase my stamina.
 Run.
 Increase my strength.
 Run.
 Well turns out that wasn't the best for my muscles.
 Lifting weights, using resistence bands.
-Even yoga that helps muscle groups is all important things to
+Even yoga that helps muscle groups is all important things to consider on your running journey.

+5. **Listen To Your Body**

+The single worst thing I did was ignore my aches and pains.
+I thought I was just old and out of shape.
+The more I run the looser my muscles will become.
+Wrong.